tinted-theming/tinted-builder-rust/README.md

 # builder-rust

-A simple builder for base16 templates and schemes.
+**UNDER CONSTRUCTION**: There are still a bunch of issues I'm working on, use [builder-go] instead.

-**NOTE**: This currently implements version 0.9.1 of the [base16 spec](https://github.com/tinted-theming/home/blog/main/builder.md), which is very outdated.
-We are currently working on the builder and it will soon implement the latest version of the spec.
-If you want to use a builder, use [builder-go] our most up to date builder.
+A simple builder for base16 and base24 templates and schemes.

 ## Basic Usage